johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 to which particular systems the people participating in the debate owned.
-Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors, and the pixels appeared as sharp, chunky little rectangles, while the Amiga and console folk were definitely not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.
+Guys whose first computer was a PC and grew up with VGA games can rightfully claim that they never saw scanlines on their monitors, and the pixels appeared as sharp, chunky little rectangles, while the Amiga and console folks are definitely not hallucinating either when they keep talking about scanlines and the beneficial smoothing effects of CRTs on low-res graphics.